hmrc/sbt-accessibility-linter/README.md

     class FrontendAccessibilitySpec
       extends AutomaticAccessibilitySpec {

+      // If you wish to override the GuiceApplicationBuilder to provide additional
+      // config for your service, you can do that by overriding fakeApplication /** example
+          override def fakeApplication(): Application =
+             new GuiceApplicationBuilder()
+                .configure()
+                .build()
+      */

       // Some view template parameters can't be completely arbitrary,
       // but need to have sane values for pages to render properly.